 - Vegan Mexican Cheese

 Start by quickly pressing/draining your tofu in a clean kitchen towel with a heavy pot on top, and preheating oven to 350 degrees F (176 C).

-IF BAKING YOUR OWN TORTILLAS: Lightly brush or spray both sides of your tortillas with olive or canola oil and lightly dust them with sea salt.
+IF BAKING YOUR OWN TORTILLAS: Lightly brush or spray both sides of your tortillas with olive or avocado oil and lightly dust them with sea salt.
 Stack and cut into triangles and arrange in a single layer on a large baking sheet.
 Bake for 10-12 minutes, flipping once halfway through, until crisp and just slightly golden brown.
 Set aside.
 If using regular chips, skip this step.